What Causes a Heat Pump Defrost Mode?

 Faulty Thermostat

 A faulty thermostat can also cause a heat pump to enter defrost mode.
-If the thermostat is not reading the correct temperature, it may cause the heat pump to enter defrost mode in order to maintain the desired temperature.
+If the thermostat is not reading the correct temperature, the heat pump may enter defrost mode to maintain the desired temperature.

 Signs of a Faulty Thermostat